comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 > We are right if **[some measurable statement]**.

+### Structuring interview question statements

+A good set of questions  (the "Therefore, we will ask ..." statement) should identify the questions that we will need answers to, in order to gather the data

+> And ask **[specific questions]**.

 We can see here that these statements make it clear to determine whether to accept or reject the hypothesis: we count the number of people who said something, and then calculate the percentage.